-Some months ago I had a catalytic, aesthetic breakthrough–I discovered the tremendous value of the triangulation light and dark.
+Some months ago I had an aesthetic breakthrough–I discovered the tremendous value of the triangulation light and dark.
 It has sped my realistic technique, intensified eye movement, and allowed for more subtlety than I could have imagined.

 To create the feeling of light, it is important to have a hierarchy of lights and darks.
 If you have several lights and darks of equal value spread over a canvas, you will surely kill off any life and excitement in your work.
 The problem is that it is very difficult to keep track of all the subtle shifts in tone.
 On the opposite side, you can be so subtle and afraid to paint powerfully that you end up with a dull mess.
 One answer, for me, is this triangulation of light and dark.